Danakh99/Classroom-screen/README.md

-📁 Project Overview
+Smart-Table Classroom App

-This project is an educational smart-table application built for kids.
-It runs on a Raspberry Pi and provides an Arabic-friendly learning interface with interactive lessons, activities, and a handwriting notebook.
-The system is fully touch-screen optimized and supports Arabic text shaping for proper display.
+This project is an educational touchscreen classroom application designed for kids, developed for Raspberry Pi.
+The system provides a simple learning interface with subject menus, interactive quizzes, a handwriting notebook, and Arabic language support.
+It is optimized for fullscreen usage on a touch device and displays Arabic text correctly using reshaping and right-to-left rendering.

-📂 main.py
+Project Structure and File Descriptions main.py

-main.py initializes the entire application.
-It creates the screen manager, loads all screens (welcome page, main menu, notebook, and quiz), and starts the program in fullscreen.
-It controls screen transitions and serves as the app entry point.
+This is the entry point of the application.
+It initializes the Kivy app, loads all screens into the ScreenManager, and starts the program in fullscreen mode.
+It controls navigation and launches the welcome screen, main menu, notebook, and quiz screens.

-📂 features/ui.py
+features/ui.py

-This file contains all UI helper functions used across the app.
-It registers the Arabic font, reshapes Arabic text, and applies right-to-left rendering so Arabic words display correctly.
-It also defines reusable components like Arabic labels, rounded buttons, and color buttons, and provides the main color theme for the application.
+This file contains shared UI utilities and styling functions used throughout the app.
+It loads and registers Arabic fonts, reshapes Arabic text for proper display, and handles right-to-left text direction.
+It also defines reusable UI components such as Arabic labels, rounded buttons, and color selectors.

-📂 features/main_menu.py
-This file builds the main subject-selection screen that appears after the welcome page.
-It displays the logo and a vertical menu of school subjects (Science, Math, English, Computer, Social Studies) along with buttons for Notebook and Contact Us.
-It handles screen navigation to each feature.

-📂 features/welcome_screen.py
+features/welcome_screen.py

-This file displays the first screen the user sees when launching the app.
-It shows the academy logo and a welcome message in Arabic, along with a start button that takes the user into the main menu.
+This file displays the first screen shown when the application starts.
+It shows the academy logo and a welcome message in Arabic, with a button that leads the user to the main menu.

+features/main_menu.py

+This file builds the main dashboard that contains the list of subjects and features.
+It displays the logo, page title, and interactive buttons for Science, Math, English, Computer, Social Studies, Notebook, and Contact Us.
+It handles navigation to each feature.

-📂 features/notebook.py
+features/notebook.py

-notebook.py implements a digital handwriting notebook for students.
-It allows drawing with a stylus or finger, erasing, changing pen size and color, scrolling through the page, clearing notes, and returning to the main menu.
-This is designed for practicing writing, math steps, drawing, and note-taking.
+This file implements an interactive digital notebook.
+Users can draw with a finger or stylus, change pen color and size, erase, scroll the page vertically, and clear the notebook.
+It is designed for handwriting practice, solving exercises, and note-taking.

-📂 features/quiz.py
+features/quiz.py

-This file creates the multiple-choice quiz activity.
-It displays questions with four answers, tracks correct and wrong responses, updates scores live, and shows a results screen at the end.
-It includes Arabic text support and a button to restart the quiz or go back to the home screen.
+This file provides a multiple-choice quiz feature.
+It displays questions and answer buttons, checks user responses, tracks correct and incorrect answers, and shows a result screen at the end.
+It also supports restarting the quiz or returning to the main menu.

-📂 features/placeholder.py
+features/placeholder.py

-This file is a simple screen used temporarily for features that are planned but not yet developed.
-It shows a title and a back button so the app flow remains complete while future lessons and activities are added.
+This is a simple placeholder screen used for subjects and features that are not yet developed.
+It displays a temporary title message and provides a button to return to the previous screen.

+Environment Notes

+The folder smart-table-venv is the virtual environment for this project.
+It contains Python libraries (such as Kivy, arabic_reshaper, and bidi), and must be activated before running the app.
+Do not delete this folder, as it is required to run the application.

+To start the project:

+source ~/projects/smart-table-venv/bin/activate
+classroom